sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 ## TODO: Questions

-- If I recreate the same integration, does it overwrite the existing resources?
-Create a second set of resources?
-Ignore the new integration and resources?
 - What is the purpose of the commit code next to the INSTALL button?
 Is this for pinning the integration to a specific asset version?
 Or maybe a specific version of the integration itself?
 - Will the catalog API exist at launch?
 - What is supposed to be at https://catalog.sensu.io/?